 - Good visual prognosis → glaucoma drainage device (tube).

-- Bad visual prognosis → cyclodiode laser destruction of the ciliary body
+- Bad visual prognosis → cyclodiode laser destruction of the ciliary body.

-Miotics are contraindicated because can they worsen synechial angle closure
+Miotics are contraindicated because they can worsen synechial angle closure.

 Aqueous Misdirection Syndrome